-* The following text is an adaption of a discussion moderated by Constantin Rudnitchi for Radio RFI Romania's "Business Expert" program.
+The following article transcribes a discussion moderated by Constantin Rudnitchi for Radio RFI Romania's "Business Expert" program.

 Today, digitalization is a popular objective amongst organizations, much like innovation.
-Digitalization promisses to unlock an abundance of opportunities and benefits: from process optimization to productivity increase and cost savings.
+Digitalization promises to unlock an abundance of opportunities and benefits: from process optimization to productivity increase and cost savings.
 Digitalization is soon to become inevitable — as generations of users and customers change, so do their behaviors: digital natives prefer and demand a different kind of experience.
-And the current context makes the need for digitalization stand out more than ever, with the emergence of the low touch economy.
-During the state of emergency, many businesses' survival rested upon their ability to shift to digital solutions quickly; next, companies will continue needing to meet their customers fast and facile, and with a minimum of physical interaction.
+And the current context makes the need for digitalization stand out more than ever with the emergence of the low-touch economy.
+During the state of emergency, many businesses' survival rested upon their ability to shift to digital solutions quickly; next, companies will continue needing to meet their customers fast and facile and with a minimum of physical interaction.

 "For digitalization to be successful, three factors are essential, and in their absence, the probability of failure grows considerably."